wojtekmach/mini_repo/README.md

 As you can see, some configuration can be set by adjusting system environment variables, see [`config/releases.exs`](config/releases.exs)

-**Warning**: MiniRepo by default has no authentication (for neither accessing nor publishing packages) and by default uses pre-generated public/private keys for repository signing.
+**Warning**: MiniRepo by default has no authentication and by default uses pre-generated public/private keys for repository signing.
 Make sure to generate your own public/private keys and consider adding authentication that makes sense in your organization.